yulondawyatt/unit-fundamentals/modern-javascript-features/readme.md

 # Modern JavaScript Features

 JavaScript has changed a lot since its creation in the 90s.
 New features and functions have been added infrequently since that time.
 One of the biggest jumps in features for JavaScript was with the release of ECMAScript 6.
-Also called ES2015 (because it was released in 2015) or ES6 (because it was the successor to version 5, which had been released in 2009), this "release" of JavaScript added several new features for modern programmers.
+The features introduced in ES6 are typically referred to as `modern`.

 In this lesson, you'll read about ECMAScript, the specification document that manages JavaScript.
 You'll also learn about some of the powerful features introduced by ES6.